 Suicide prevention services may be dependent on people at-risk seeking the services they need, which pose undue burden on people who may be in crisis.
-This challenge remains despite the effectiveness of screening protocols to guide triage and referral.95 Services that specifically address suicide risk may be limited to select settings, such as a single community hospital, which limits the capacity to deliver integrated health care services across settings.96 Variability in clinical practices may stymie the delivery of effective programs, while rural communities may experience shortages in services, especially for people with complex needs.97
+This challenge remains despite the effectiveness of screening protocols to guide triage and referral.
+Services that specifically address suicide risk may be limited to select settings, such as a single community hospital, which limits the capacity to deliver integrated health care services across settings.
+Variability in clinical practices may stymie the delivery of effective programs, while rural communities may experience shortages in services, especially for people with complex needs.

-While psychosocial treatments for suicidal behaviors are effective, access to specialized care providers trained in such methods may limit wide-scale access, use, and adoption.98 Insurance coverage may create barriers if people are unable to see specialists.
-People at risk and families may face additional barriers finding practitioners who are able to communicate in the same language and understand cultural factors that could increase or lessen risk.
+While psychosocial treatments for suicidal behaviors are effective, access to specialized care providers trained in such methods may limit wide-scale access, use, and adoption.
+Insurance coverage may create barriers if people are unable to see specialists.
 Non-medical settings, such as the workplace or community centers, may be underutilized as opportunities to connect people with systems of care.
-These limitations may prevent services and effective approaches from being scaled statewide, or even within the same community.99 Uniform guidelines for establishing visible and easily accessible pathways to access services has the potential to bridge this gap.
+These limitations may prevent services and effective approaches from being scaled statewide, or even within the same community.
+Uniform guidelines for establishing visible and easily accessible pathways to access services has the potential to bridge this gap.
 Such guidelines could include centralized online resource hubs, provider referral networks with clearly described eligibility criteria, and standard protocols for best practices in transferring mental health emergency calls answered by 911 dispatchers to mobile crisis units or teams.